immcantation/dowser/docs/topics/getTrees.md

 :   location of desired phylogenetic executable

 igphyml
-:   optional location of igphyml executible for parsimony
+:   optional location of igphyml executable for parsimony

 fixtrees
 :   if TRUE, use supplied tree topologies